 Today we'll look at WebAssembly.
 It's a pretty interesting technology that can take web browsers to a new level.
 All of us get used to existing browser functions: texting, sending audio and video messages, music, videos, uploading and downloading files.
 But hey, how long we've been able to do this?
 10 years?
 Maybe 15 years?
 That's pretty long period.
 We're living in the world of virtual reality, artificial intelligence, robots, flying skateboards and exo-suits.
 Browsers should fit this high-tech world!

 WebAssembly tries to do that.
 Here's a short list of its features:

 - Browsers upgrade: performance optimization and implementation of advanced technologies like 4k-graphics or desktop applications online.
 Let's have a detailed conversation about it with Michael Tsypkin, front end developer at Anadea.

 Could you brief me what is WebAssembly?

 And does WASM fix it?

-It seems like WASM has a really bright future!
+It seems like WebAssembly (WASM) has a promising future, doesn't it?

 Any business potential?